Death of the full-time job: Future of Work P2

 And that’s the kicker.
 With each passing decade going forward, full-time employment will gradually shrink as a total percentage of the labor market.
 The first bullet is the staffing algorithms detailed above.
 The second bullet will be the computers and robots described in later chapters of this series.
 Given this trend, what impacts will it have on our economy and society?

 Economic impact of the part-time economy

 This flexible economy is a boon for companies looking to shave off expenses.
 For example, shedding excess full-time workers allows companies to cut their benefit and healthcare costs.
 The trouble is that those cuts need to be absorbed somewhere, and chances are it will be a society that picks up the tab for those costs companies are offloading.

 This growth in the part-time economy won’t just negatively impact workers, it will also impact the economy as a whole.
 Fewer people working in full-time jobs means fewer people:

 - Benefiting from employer-aided pension/retirement plans, thereby adding costs to the collective social security system.

-- Contributing to the unemployment insurance system, making it harder for the government support able-bodied workers in times of need.
+- Contributing to the unemployment insurance system, making it harder for the government to support able-bodied workers in times of need.